systemli/ansible-role-prosody/README.md

 Install and maintain [Prosody](http://prosody.im/) from offical repo with Ansible.
 Per default, this role also installs monit and munin-node to monitor Prosody.
-Contains tests for Travis CI, Molecule and Vagrant.
+Tested with Molecule, Docker, Vagrant and TravisCI.

 Requirements
 ------------